This guide provides a basic overview of trade marks and covers the basics of selecting a trade mark and registering it in the United Kingdom.

 Anyone may file an opposition against a trade mark application that they believe is too similar to an existing trade mark right that they own.
 In the event that anyone files an opposition, the application process is paused and the oppositions must be overcome before the application can proceed to registration.

 It is possible to overcome an opposition by establishing that the opponent’s earlier trade mark rights are either invalid or not sufficiently similar to the application to prevent its registration.
 Alternatively, it is possible to overcome an opposition by settlement if the applicant and the opponent are able to agree to coexist on certain terms.
-In either case, the cost of dealing with an opposition is typically in the range of £1,500 to £3,000 + VAT and opposition proceedings typically last from 12 to 18 months.
+Opposition proceedings typically last from 12 to 18 months.
 It is not possible to predict with certainty whether or not anyone will oppose a trade mark application.

-However, it is possible to get a preliminary indication of the risk of an application being opposed by performing an availability search before filing an application (see Subsection 2.3 above)
+However, it is possible to get a preliminary indication of the risk of an application being opposed by performing an availability search before filing an application.